-John McCallum, The Canadian Minister of Immigration, Refugees and Citizenship Canada (IRCC, formerly known as CIC), has stated that the Government of Canada plans to introduce changes in the “next couple of months” that will grant PR status to all sponsored spouses of Canadians immediately upon arriving in Canada.
+John McCallum, The Canadian Minister of Immigration, Refugees and Citizenship Canada, has stated that the Government of Canada plans to introduce changes in the “next couple of months” that will grant PR status to all sponsored spouses of Canadians immediately upon arriving in Canada.

 The changes would also remove the conditional permanent residence provision currently in place for common-law or conjugal partners in a relationship of two years or less with their sponsor and who have no children in common with their sponsor at the time they submit their sponsorship application.
 This provision was introduced by the previous Conservative government, which stated that it was necessary in order to counter what it called ‘marriages of convenience’.